Fool's Gold

 The inciting incident occurs at 12 minutes when Finn discovers crucial clue to treasure location - a plate fragment with inscription that reveals where the Queen's Dowry went down.
 The impossible dream suddenly becomes possible..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 55 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat They discover major breakthrough - location of treasure cave.
+Significantly, this crucial beat They discover major breakthrough - location of treasure cave.
 False victory: they're close to treasure and getting close romantically, but Moe's gang is also closing in.
 Stakes raise significantly., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 88 minutes initiates the final act resolution at 79% of the runtime.
 Finn and Tess synthesize treasure knowledge with their partnership skills.
 They realize working together - combining passion WITH responsibility - is the answer.
 New resolve to act., demonstrating the transformation achieved throughout the journey.